Changing your air filter

 - Fasten the clips.

 And that’s it!
 It’s that simple and easy.
-If you’re in any doubt though, contact your local Mercedes dealership who’ll go into more detail on the procedure.
+If you’re in any doubt though, give us a call on 0800 970 9046 and we’ll go into more detail on the procedure.

 For affordable, convenient and top quality car servicing from industry professionals choose Servicing Stop – All offers include FREE car collection and delivery plus a 12-month parts and labour guarantee!